bath0ry/peep_app_flutter/README.md

 # peep_app_flutter

 A music app made in flutter for studying api with dio.

-This app is a bio of Lil Peep. (musical artist)
+This app is a bio of Lil Peep. (musical artist).

 A app have a top track, albums e a bio of the artist.

 ## Images: